-All staff members are made aware of the boundaries of appropriate behaviour and conduct.
-These matters form part of staff induction and are outlined in the Staff Behaviour policy / Code of Conduct.
+All staff members are made aware of the boundaries of appropriate behaviour and conduct, and are regularly reminded of this.
+These matters form part of staff induction and are outlined in the Staff Code of Conduct.
 Our school works in accordance with statutory guidance and the SET procedures in respect of allegations against an adult working with children (in a paid or voluntary capacity).